adriangitvitz/kera.nvim/README.md

 }
 ```

-If using Ghostty use Argonaut theme
+If using Ghostty use Argonaut theme or the next provided theme configuration

 ```
 font-family = ""